 We try to match these aims and objectives by working in the following ways:

 IAM RoadSmart is not owned or financially dependent on any commercial organisations that might have a vested interest in a narrow aspect of road safety.
-Financial support is provided by our 85,000 members.
+Financial support is provided by over 82,000 members.
 These members, having passed our advanced driving or riding test, contribute a small annual membership fee.
 This allows us to be fully independent in both our thinking and our work.
 The support we have from our members, who take an active interest in their own driving and riding standards, provides us with invaluable insight and a vast resource of practical knowledge related to road safety.

 Our staff have a comprehensive background in road safety, strengthened by the in-depth knowledge of our Trustees which covers the emergency services and other additional areas vital to road safety.